wielkiborsuk/vim-http-client/README.md

 See `examples/examples.txt` for more examples.

 The output appears in a new split.
-Syntax highlighting is interpreted from the `Content-Type` header of the result.
+Based on the `Content-Type` header of the HTTP response, vim-http-client chooses a filetype for syntax highlighting.
 It currently supports XML, JSON, and HTML; all others will get `ft=text`.

 ## Configuration

 #### g:http_client_bind_hotkey (default 1)

 Controls whether or not `<Leader>tt` will run the HTTP client.
+Regardless of the setting, vim-http-client will not overwrite your existing `<Leader>tt` mapping if it exists.

 ## Contributing

-This plugin is so far very simple.
+This plugin is current quite simple.
 Contributions, suggestions, and feedback are all welcomed!